If you would like to deepen your understanding of the topics covered on this blog, I recommend the following books:

 Esau’s Tears: Modern Anti-Semitism and the Rise of the Jews by Albert Lindemann (review)

 This is a compelling narrative of antisemitism and how it came to be.
-Pushing back against the claims now being made by Jews that antisemitism is a mystical, inexplicable phenomenon that is almost demonic in character has nothing to do with Jews themselves, Lindemann shows how it is Jewish actions that have provoked antagonism among Gentiles.
+Pushing back against the claims now being made by Jews that antisemitism is a mystical, inexplicable phenomenon, almost demonic in character, which has nothing to do with Jews themselves, Lindemann shows how Jewish actions have provoked antagonism among Gentiles across the centuries.